-- A life- or limb-threatening emergency should be performed and, if present, should be treated first. for a
+- A for a life- or limb-threatening emergency should be performed and, if present, should be treated first.

 - As soon as the patient is deemed to be stable, offer to move the patient to a quiet room where they can be to themselves.

 If the patient presents to a health care provider in a setting other than the emergency room or local rape crisis center, the health care provider should:

 - Ask the patient to go immediately to the nearest emergency department or local rape crisis center and facilitate the transfer of care.

 - Advise the patient not to engage in any activity that can potentially destroy or alter evidence before they have been offered a forensic evaluation.

 - Such activities include: going to the bathroom, douching, changing tampons, cleaning the genital area or showering, brushing, smoking, eating, drinking, taking medications, changing clothes